South Korea's political crisis dragging down economy – DW – 01/06/2025

 A recent poll by the Bank of Korea showed that business sentiment has sunk to its lowest level in four years.

-The monthly Composite Business Sentiment Index also tumbled 4.5 points from November's figure, hitting the lowest level since September 2020, when the economy was feeling the full impact of the coronavirus pandemic.
+The monthly Composite Business Sentiment Index also tumbled 4.5 points from November's figure, hitting the lowest level since September 2020, when the economy was feeling the full impact of the COVID-19 pandemic.

 A second report by the central bank predicted that economic growth in 2025 will be under 2%, due to weak export growth and reduced consumer spending, and could drop even further if global trade tensions worsen.